Retired Senior Volunteer Program (RSVP) of Erie County for all residents of Erie County age 55 or older.

 - Bring donated food from restaurants and stores to soup kitchens, etc. to alleviate hunger

-- Help children learn to read
+- Help children learn to read or improve math skills

 - Drive vans to transport elderly and disabled persons to places they need to go